arcus/education_modules/tidy_data/tidy_data.md

 | Agnostic | <lia-keep>>150k</lia-keep> | 84 |
 | Agnostic | Don't know/refused | 96 |

-You can tell that this table would be quite tall and narrow, not the most lovely on a journal page, but for computational purposes, it's more direct to find the largest group: "look in the 'freq' column, and find the largest number, then the two cells to the left of that value give the group identity."
+You can tell that this table would be quite tall and narrow, and not the most lovely on a journal page.
+However, for computational purposes, this table layout makes it much simpler to find the largest group: "look in the 'freq' column, and find the largest number, then the two cells to the left of that value give the group identity."

-Again, the "messy" table isn't bad per se, but it's optimized for "looks good to people when viewed on a journal page", not optimized for computation.
+Again, the messy table isn't bad *per se*, but it's optimized for "looks good to people when viewed on a journal page", not optimized for computation.

 ### Multiple Variables in One Column